- queries served

 Any subdomain resolves to 127.0.0.1 by default.
-Embed a specific IP to override.
-Valid HTTPS included.
-No setup, no sign-up.
+Embed a specific IP to override - no setup, no signup.

 Copied!